merondun/puzzler/README.md

 [HapHiC](https://github.com/zengxiaofei/HapHiC) is very good at recognizing fragments without specification, I haven't needed to do this - although I have mainly tested with Arima kits.

-> The script fails on the HapHic step.

-This can be difficult to diagnose, so please inspect the `$WD/$SAMPLE/03_haphic/$SAMPLE.haphic.log`, and refer to [HapHiC](https://github.com/zengxiaofei/HapHiC) about e.g. "chromosomes are grouped together".
-Typically I see that error when there is insufficient or low quality HiC data.

 > I can't launch the container, "FATAL:   container creation failed: failed to resolve session directory /var/apptainer/mnt/session: lstat /var/apptainer: no such file or directory"

 I see this warning if you try to run apptainer on a login node, which is typically a setting set by IT.
 You can try modifying some paths IF NECESSARY, but I really recommend testing on a compute node or submitting to a job scheduler.